sigbit/mcp-auth-proxy/README.md

 - **Drop-in OAuth 2.1/OIDC gateway for MCP servers — put it in front, no code changes.**
 - **Your IdP, your choice**: Google, GitHub, or any OIDC provider — e.g. Okta, Auth0, Azure AD, Keycloak — plus optional password with allow-list.
-- **Publish local stdio MCP servers safely**: bridge to a public streamable HTTP endpoint (/mcp) with automatic TLS (ACME/Let’s Encrypt).
+- **Publish local MCP servers safely**: Supports all stdio, SSE, and HTTP transports.
+For stdio, traffic is converted to `/mcp`.
+For SSE/HTTP, it’s proxied as-is.
+Of course, with authentication.
 - **Verified across major MCP clients**: Claude, Claude Code, ChatGPT, GitHub Copilot, Cursor, etc. — the proxy smooths client-specific quirks for consistent auth.

 ## Quickstart